 Accept the quest: Klaven’s Tower.

-You’ll need to steal the Defias Tower Key from a Malformed Drone, a level 23 monster near the entrance.
+You’ll need to Pickpocket the Defias Tower Key from a Malformed Drone, a level 23 mob near the entrance to the tower.

 Climb the tower until you run into Klaven, a level 24 elite humanoid.